 In most car accident cases, you have a deadline, known as the statute of limitations, by which you must file a lawsuit.
 If you miss the deadline, the court will dismiss your case and you will have few other options.
 The statute of limitations is based on a certain length of time after the accident, with some exceptions:

 Since a lawsuit is usually a last resort after you have failed to reach a settlement with an insurance company, you want to get the insurance claim process started as soon as possible.

 Kirshbaum Injury Law has more than fifty years of experience advocating for the rights of car accident victims.
-We represent clients in the Twin Cities area and throughout Minnesota.
+We represent clients throughout Minnesota to include Maple Grove and Minneapolis.
 Please contact us today at (952) 545-2700 or through our online contact form to schedule a free consultation.